Niranjan-A-S/Niranjan-A-S/README.md

-# 👋 Hey there, I'm Niranjan-A-S!
-Welcome to my coding playground! 🚀
+# 👋 Hey there, I'm Niranjan-A-S! 🚀

 ## 👀 What I'm Into
 - Software Developer by day, dreamer by night!